Domino-Blockchain/domichain/docs/src/getstarted/overview.md

 - Devnet - the primary network for development.
 Most closely resembles Mainnet Beta, but tokens are not real.

-Devnet has a faucet that allows you to get free SOL to test with.
+Devnet has a faucet that allows you to get free DOMI to test with.
 It costs $0 to do development on Solana.

 Check out the [clusters page](../clusters.md) for more information on these.